caderek/benny/README.md

   }),

   // This will run after each benchmark in the suite.
-  // You can pass a function that takes an object with the current results.
+  // You can pass a function that takes an object with the current result.
   // By default, it pretty-prints case results cycle(),